ikle/dec-doc/doc/pdp11-hb-1969/04-instructions.md

 Description: Sets the condition codes Z and N according to the contents of the destination address.[^4]

+Editor's note: The original document indicated operation 0 - (dst), the data was corrected according to PDP11/40 Processor Handbook, 1972.

 [^4]: See the note for the CMP instruction.